 In the last five years, video conferencing has become the preferred way to communicate in real-time with colleagues and customers around the world.
 When compared to traditional teleconferencing, web meeting tools like Zoom, BlueJeans, GoToMeeting, and Skype For Business provide a more engaging way to interact through a combination of webcam, screen, and app sharing.

 Among all groups in the organization who use video conferences to stay in touch, sales teams have long been out front, leveraging the technology to have “face-to-face” conversations with prospects and existing clients anywhere in the world.

 Of course, having the conversation is only part of the job.
 In most cases, reps need to take copious notes and then follow-up by translating them into action items and insights for their team.

 This system generally serves its purpose.
 However, most salespeople will attest that, at best, it’s time-consuming, and at worst, it introduces the risk of losing some important details along the way.
 Ideally, sales teams would be able to capture every client conversation verbatim, store it securely, and recall any detail at a moment’s notice.
 This ability to recall any point in any conversation is particularly critical when complex deals take many months and conversations to close, or when cold sales leads suddenly warm up after months without contact.

-In the last 18 months, sales teams have begun using video in a new way to address this need.
+In the last few years, sales teams have begun using video in a new way to address this need.
 Specifically, they’re using on-demand video and emerging video search technologies to store and recall their web conferences with clients.
 By recording and storing video conferences in a way that makes their content searchable, reps can focus their attention during calls on the discussion at hand rather than scribbling notes, and they gain the confidence of knowing that all of the important information is at their disposal.

 Here’s an example of how Panopto’s video content management system (video CMS) can be used to capture and search video conferences, giving sales reps an always accessible, high-fidelity archive of all of their sales calls.